pluribus-one/mdr-ra/README.md

 If the installation has been performed without exposing the service on a public IP address, a VPN connection is the recommended method to allow clients to connect to the server.
-If the organization the server does not offer dedicated VPN services, [Tailscale](https://tailscale.com/) is a reliable and quick alternative for establishing a dedicated point-to-point connection.
+If the organization hosting the server does not offer dedicated VPN services, [Tailscale](https://tailscale.com/) is a reliable and quick alternative for establishing a dedicated point-to-point connection.

 ## Initialization and Usage